lyndon025/playtested/src/content/article/2023-02-23-digimon-world-comes-to-pc-and-switch--first-impressions---digimon-world-next-order.md

 ---
-title: "Digimon World comes to PC and Switch | First Impressions - Digimon World: Next Order"
+author: lyndonguitar
+category: Review
-description: "Digimon World: Next Order is a familiar game that will delight PC and Switch-wielding fans of the Digimon franchise, more specifically, Digimon World fans.
-The game has been recently ported and released to the Nintendo Switch and PC platforms."
+description: 'Digimon World: Next Order is a familiar game that will delight PC and Switch-wielding fans of the Digimon franchise, more specifically, Digimon World fans.
+The game has been recently ported and released to the Nintendo Switch and PC platforms.'
+featured: false
 pubDate: 2023-02-23
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "digimon-world:-next-order"]
+tags:
-featured: false
+- taptap
+- digimon-world:-next-order
-thumb: "/images/reviews/2023-02-23-digimon-world-comes-to-pc-and-switch--first-impressions---digimon-world-next-order-0.avif"
+thumb: /images/reviews/2023-02-23-digimon-world-comes-to-pc-and-switch--first-impressions---digimon-world-next-order-0.avif
+title: 'Digimon World comes to PC and Switch | First Impressions - Digimon World:
+  Next Order'
 ---

 <div class="gallery">